What Is A Self Build Structural Warranty And Do I Need One?

 What is a self-build structural warranty?

-Just as a standard structural warranty protects a building development during construction, and for a further ten years after completion of the project, the same applies for a self-build warranty.
+Just as a standard structural warranty protects a building development during construction, and for a further ten years after completion of the project, the same applies for a self-build structural warranty.

 The only difference is that rather than a developer or builder taking out the policy and passing it on to the eventual buyer, you would take out the warranty yourself as the builder of your own home.